pwyf/2016-index-data-quality-tests/README.md

 We welcome feedback on the data quality tests run against IATI-XML data as part of the Aid Transparency Index.

-This consultation runs until **28th September**.
-We will confirm the final tests that will be used in the 2016 Index shortly thereafter.
+This consultation runs until **30th September**.
+We will confirm the final tests that will be used in the 2016 Aid Transparency Index shortly thereafter.

 We are using Github Issues to record:
-* the most recent tests used (in the 2014 Index or the 2015 Reviews);
+* the most recent tests used (in the 2014 Aid Transparency Index or the 2015 Aid Transparency Reviews);
 * the initial ideas on improvements we are considering;
 * any feedback from the public consultation process.